 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- I have read the Intersect Author Guidelines above.
+- I have read the Intersect Author Guidelines below.

 - If the submission is accepted, I agree to work with the Intersect editing team to prepare this paper for publication in the timeframe of the issue for which it was submitted.
 This may require paper revisions and edits.
 If I fail to do so, I recognize that the editing team is warranted in rejecting my paper.